 In your session you can expect to spend a little time at the beginning briefly checking in and collaboratively planning how best to spend your time.
 You will spend the majority of the session working toward goals, learning new skills, troubleshooting problems and exploring aspects of your life.
 The sessions will conclude with a brief check in and feedback to ensure you are on track with your treatment goals.

 Can I book online?

-Physiotherapists are primary health care providers, so a Doctor’s referral is not necessary.
-However, some insurance plans do require you to have a Doctor’s referral, so it is best to check with your insurance provider.
+Some insurance plans do require you have a doctor’s referral to utilize your extendend health benefits, so in those situations it is best to check with your insurance provider.

 Can I still come to your clinic if a doctor has referred me to another clinic or therapist?

 Absolutely!
 Our regulatory bodies state that every client is entitled to choose his/her own therapist.

 Will you discuss my findings with my doctor or other health care professionals?